khiemm/listener/README.md

   - github.com/go-sql-driver/mysql: Just registering the driver
 - can query from other package

-# next
+# feature

-- listen TCP incoming
+- listen TCP incoming - GPS data
 - handle parse and save to database
+- beacon data